The Smiling/Laughing Geisha

 Her real name was Tatsuko Takaoka.

-She was born in Osaka in 1896.
-It is unclear how, or under what circumstances she made her way to Tokyo but at the age of 13, after a brief training period, she became a Shimbashi Tokyo Geisha, and took the name Teruha [shining leaf].
+She was born in Osaka in 1896, the illegitimate child of a philandering father who, seeing a good way to make some money, sold her into the willow world of Osaka at the age of 12.
+It is unclear how, or under what circumstances she made her way to Tokyo but at the age of 15, she became a Shimbashi Tokyo Geisha, and took the name Teruha [Shining Leaf].

-Around the age of 16, she fell in love and had her heart broken, and tried to commit suicide by cutting off the little finger of her left hand.
-She recovered from both her broken heart and her suicide attempt and was thus nicknamed ‘The Nine Fingered Geisha’.
+Around the age of 16, she fell in love and had her heart broken, and tried to commit suicide by cutting off the tip to her left-hand little finger.
+She recovered from both her broken heart and her suicide attempt and, losing the tip of her finger, was thus nicknamed ‘The Nine Fingered Geisha’.
 (Note that in her portraiture, you never see her full left hand.)

 At age 23, Teruha married a stock broker and moved to New York City.
 Teruha and her husband traveled all over the USA, and it was an exciting time for her.
 The un-exciting part, however, was that her new husband dumped her at whatever hotel they were staying in, and spent his nights out on the town carousing with his buddies, drinking and chasing women.
 At least once, he didn’t even come back to the hotel for several days.